Mikroways/docker-jekyll/README.md

 "REPO_URL=https://github.com/Mikroways/mikroways.net.git" mikroways/jekyll
 ```

+After starting, the container will deploy the website for the first time and
-After that, check container logs and look for the string "Secret to send posts
+generate the secret for automated deployment.
+Check the container logs and look
+for the string "Secret to send posts with" to get the secret:
-with":

 ```
 Secret to send posts with: